tldr-pages/tldr/pages/common/clang++.md

 > Part of LLVM.
 > More information: <https://clang.llvm.org>.

-- Compile a source code file into an executable binary:
+- Compile a set of source code files into an executable binary:

 `clang++ {{path/to/source1.cpp path/to/source2.cpp ...}} {{-o|--output}} {{path/to/output_executable}}`